intel/QAT-ZSTD-Plugin/README.md

     service qat_service restart
 ```

+#### Install QATlib

+QATlib has been upstream to some platforms, RedHat, SUSE.
+Users also can install QATlib from source code according to [qatlib/INSTALL][8].

 ### Build QAT sequence producer library

 Shared Virtual Memory (SVM) allows direct submission of an applications buffer, thus removing the memcpy cycle cost, cache thrashing, and memory bandwidth.
 The SVM feature enables passing virtual addresses to the QAT hardware for processing acceleration requests.

 QAT sequence producer library runs on the SVM environment by default.

-To enable SVM, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][5] to update the BIOS and [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][6] chapter 3.3 to update driver configuration.
+To enable SVM, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][6] to update the BIOS and [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7] chapter 3.3 to update driver configuration.

-Set `ICP_ROOT` environment variable:

-`ICP_ROOT`: the root directory of the QAT driver source tree

 ```bash
     make